 Have a look through your bank and credit card statements to see if there's anything you can cut down on to release some money each month.
 Things like too many Uber Eats, TV subscriptions that you don't use anymore, cabs to work when you could walk or lots of impulse purchases all add up and could push you into the red zone.

-Similarly, it could be a good opportunity to review your phone and internet plan, and your energy plan, to make sure you're getting a better deal and picking a plan more in-line with your needs.
+Similarly, it could be a good opportunity to review your phone and internet plan and your energy plan to make sure you're getting a better deal and picking a plan more in line with your needs.
 Once you've identified your bad habits or money sinks, make a budget and try to stick to it most of the time.
 You may be surprised at the difference.

 6. Earn some more money

 At the end of the day, there's only so much scrimping and adjusting around the edges you can do.
 The next step might be to make extra money.
 This might be through getting a better job, picking up a second job, your partner returning to the workforce, selling items, negotiating a pay rise, working overtime hours, or monetising a hobby such as photography.
-You will generally have to tell your lender that you're going to change jobs, and you might be unable to refinance if you have changed industries recently.

 Many lenders use HEM - the household expenditure measure - to determine a borrower's living expenses and their borrowing power.
 Developed by the Melbourne Institute, HEM assesses expenditure based on the Australian Bureau of Statistics' household expenditure survey.
-It is calculated using the median spend on absolute basics, plus the 25th percentile spend on discretionary basis, while it excludes non-basics.
+It is calculated using the median spend on absolute basics, plus the 25th percentile spend on discretionary basics, while it excludes non-basics.

 Identifying mortgage stress